hdtodd/ISM_Emulator/README.md

 This program implements `rtl_433`-recognizable ISM-band (433Mhz in the US) remote sensors on an Arduinio Uno or Sparkfun SAMD21.

 `ISM_Emulator` provides the general model and `class` definitions for ISM-band remote sensor emulation.
-Its use is demonstrated in the implementation of several specific devices, including the Acurite AR609TXC and Lacrosse TX141TH-BV2 temperature/humidity sensors and the Lacrosse WS7000-20 temperature/humidity/barometric-pressure sensor.
-The transmissions from this program are recognized by `rtl_433` as those corresponding devices, and monitoring of the MQTT publications from `rtl_433` can be displayed by `DNT` or monitored with an MQTT client or via `rtl_watch`.
+Its use is demonstrated in the implementation of transmission protocols compatible with several specific devices, including the Acurite AR609TXC and Lacrosse TX141TH-BV2 temperature/humidity sensors and the Lacrosse WS7000-20 temperature/humidity/barometric-pressure sensor.
+The transmissions from this program are recognized by `rtl_433`, and monitoring of the MQTT publications from `rtl_433` can be displayed by `DNT` or monitored with an MQTT client or via `rtl_watch`.

 ## Prototyping Code

-In addition to the `.ino` code that implements specific devices, this distribution includes `C++` code that can be used to develop programs to describe the waveform prior to implementing on an Arduino-like device.
+In addition to the `.ino` code that implements protocols compatible with specific devices, this distribution includes `C++` code that can be used to develop programs to describe the waveform prior to implementing on an Arduino-like device.
 The prototypes do not require Arduino-like devices or transmitters but do expedite development of the Arduino code to instantiate the device.

 ## Requirements for Device Implementation